Get in Touch

 • Understanding the server/client relationship

-• Working with the X server
+• Configuring the X server

 • Starting the X Window System